 To put it simply, the grid view allows you to place content into specific spaces on a page or post.
 Most commonly you will see grid view on a home page showing off its most recent or popular blog posts.

 A WordPress grid layout is also capable of focusing on specific categories when it comes to showing content for the website.
 For instance, you could show two rows of three columns all centered around your most popular material.
 This would show the visitor six different pages he or she could proceed to visit.

-Usually a snippet of the post or page is available within content of a grid layout.
+Typically, a snippet of the post is available within the content of a grid layout.
 These snippets are intended to interest the visitor by telling him or her the basis of the topic.
-This could inspire that person to click on the page or post in order to read the whole article.
+Think of them as a short but engaging description of your content to give visitors that extra push to click.

 On the Home Page

 The home page is a great place to put a grid layout for additional content.
 The content you display will reflect what your website is all about.

 For example, if you run a blog, you will want to use this as a place to put the most recently created posts.
 This helps visitors check out your latest content which isn’t indexed by search engines.

 Another good way to utilize the home page as a blog is to show the most popular categories.
 This information is found through tools such as Google Analytics.
 If someone visits the site directly, they will be shown what most visitors find interesting.

 If you are a business owner, you might want to utilize a grid view to show off the products or services you offer.
 This is a great way to see what visitors are interested in and allows you to send them to a post or page that targets them better.